 ALA 102 is only offered during the Fall semester.
 The Seminar and Civic Engagement courses may be taken either semester.
 However, is is HIGHLY recommended to take the Seminar course during the Fall semester and the Civic Engagement the Winter semester due to the number of available seats in each class.

-More about Applied Liberal Arts 102 (ALA 102)
+More About Applied Liberal Arts 102 (ALA 102)

 Taught by MCSP’s Associate Director, ALA 102 is a staple for all MCSP students to help their transition to college and to shape their expectations and understanding of their role in a college atmosphere.
-Is is a 1 credit/no credit class that meets once a week for the first-half of the semester.
+It is a 1 credit/no credit class that meets once a week for the first-half of the semester.
 Small break out sessions (called discussion sections) also meet once a week outside of the large lecture and are facilitated by MCSP Residential Advisors as a required portion of the class.
 ALA 102 is required for ALL of our first-year students.

 More About Our Seminar Course Requirement

 The purpose of the Seminar Course is to afford the students an opportunity to participate in a small class setting with a professor.
 Too often students only take large classes with discussions taught by Graduate Student Instructors (GSIs), thus our seminar requirement has students interacting closely with a (often times) tenure or tenure-track professor.
 Approved seminars can be found in MCSP’s coursebook, distributed to students at Orientation (for fall semester) and in November (for winter semester).

 Not all seminars offered by the University meet our requirement.
 We specifically ask our faculty to teach and allow them to choose the topic where enrollment is intended for our students, or have several seats reserved specifically for MCSP.
 Topics could include environmental sustainability, race & ethnicity, gender, and many others!